-Leopard plant does best when planted in partial shade and irrigated.
+Farfugium does best when planted in partial shade and irrigated.
 Keep in mind that these plants really stand out when you have a mass planting; farfugium is so fantastic you can’t have just one.
 This spreading perennial grows in clumps that can be divided in spring, making it a great plant to pass along to other garden lovers.
 It is also well-adapted to containers.